 Autistic teenagers often find conversations challenging and unpredictable.
 At the same time, they come into an age where they want to belong to the group, yet they have a harder time making connections with peers.
 This can lead to feeling misunderstood and they end up isolated.

-InterActing is a theater program and also serves as a meeting place.
-In our safe environment, participants playfully learn social understanding and flexibility while having fun and laughing.
-Besides, being an actor is cool, something even autistic teenagers can value.
+InterActing is a theaterschool which also serves as a meeting place.
+In our safe environment, participants playfully learn to interact with each other and complement each other’s ideas, while laughing and having fun.
+Moreover being an actor is cool, as they all watch YouTube stars.

-Daring to take risks plays a major role in improvisation.
-Learning how to present oneself is also important.
-The young actor learns to trust his or her own ideas and skills.
+- Self-confidence: Daring to take risks plays a major role in improvisation.
+Learning how to present yourself is also important.
+We teach our students to trust his or her own ideas and skills.

-‘Imagination is more important than knowledge,’ Albert Einstein famously believed.
+- Imagination: Albert Einstein claimed ‘Imagination is more important than knowledge,’ and we agree.
 Making creative choices and coming up with new ideas are essential in improvisation and drama.

 Playing roles from different situations and perspectives promotes sympathy and tolerance for opinions and feelings of others.
 Acting is about understanding emotions and how to express them.

 Theatrical play increases the verbal and non-verbal ways to consider ideas and move them forward.

 - Problem solving: